wagtail/rfcs/text/078-adopt-stimulus-js.md

 - [Stimulus](https://github.com/hotwired/stimulus) is a reasonably popular frontend library on GitHub with 11.5k stars and has a budding community online.
 It is not the most popular of the frontend libraries assessed but it is not a new entrance into the ecosystem either.
 - jQuery events can be mapped to actual DOM events, this way we can have existing jQuery widgets used (with Stimulus as a wrapper) and push out DOM events until we replace with a non-jQuery alternative.
 We could use an [additional library](https://github.com/leastbad/jquery-events-to-dom-events) to do this but initially it would be best to avoid this if possible.
 - When the third party resources are imported, we can run the code to do some initialisation work so that inline scripts can be removed in elegant way.
+- When adopting replacement JS libraries we can hopefully avoid too much HTML / data attribute churn in the codebase as our controllers will have the same name but simply implement a different library under the hood.
+A good example of this is the migration towards `tippy.js` in place of Bootstrap tooltips, if we had a controller to abstract this we could have avoided some of the migration effort as the data attributes could have stayed the same (`data-controller="w-tooltip"`), if we replace this library again in a year or two we could just re-write the controller and not the data attributes.

 ## Specification